Bob Ross: Personal life

-Ross was married three times and had two children: a child he fathered from a relationship he had as a teenager, and a son, Robert Stephen "Steve" Ross, with his first wife, Vivian Ridge.
+Ross was married three times and had two children: a child he fathered from a relationship he had as a teenager, and a son, Robert Stephen "Steve" Ross with his first wife, Vivian Ridge.
 Steve, also a talented painter, occasionally appeared on The Joy of Painting and became a Ross-certified instructor.
 Steve appeared on camera in the last episode of Season 1, in which he read a series of general "how-to" questions sent in by viewers during the season.
 Bob answered them one at a time, technique by technique, until he had completed an entire painting.

-Ross and Ridge's marriage ended in divorce in 1977, allegedly due to Ross' infidelity.
+Ross and Ridge's marriage ended in divorce in 1977, allegedly due to Ross's infidelity.
 Ross and his second wife Jane had no children together.
 In 1992, Jane died of cancer.
 In 1995, two months before his death, Ross married for a third time, to Lynda Brown.

 Ross was very secretive about his life and had a great preference for privacy.
 Some of only a few interviews with his close-knit circle of friends and family can be found in the 2011 PBS documentary Bob Ross: The Happy Painter.
-Other conversations were destroyed as part of a legal settlement between Ross' family and Bob Ross Inc. Bob Ross Inc. is protective of his intellectual property and his privacy to this day.
+Bob Ross Inc. is protective of his intellectual property and his privacy to this day.

 Ross was not a member of any specific organized religion.
 He frequently expressed his belief in a creator god and often closed his shows with a wish that "God bless" his viewers.

 Death and aftermath

-A cigarette smoker for most of his adult life, Ross expected to die young and had several health problems over the course of his life.
+A cigarette smoker for most of his adult life, Ross had several health problems over the course of his life, and expected to die prematurely.
 He died at the age of 52 on July 4, 1995, in Orlando, Florida, due to complications from lymphoma.
+He had been diagnosed with the disease several years prior.
+At the time of his death he had prepared seven paintings for a potential 32nd season of The Joy of Painting.

 His remains are interred at Woodlawn Memorial Park in Gotha, Florida, under a plaque marked "Bob Ross; Television Artist".
 Ross kept his diagnosis a secret from the general public.
 His lymphoma was not known outside of his circle of family and friends until after his death.